 BE Group has a systematic work to secure and improve the work environment called Safety First.
 BE Group continuously monitors a number of parameters in the area of health and safety.
 Possibilities of improvements are discussed by the Group Management Team and locally at the units.
-Improvements are implemented and reported on continuously.
+Each accident and incident are reported, evaluated and followed up.